Way of the Roses Route Guide, Stage Three: York to Bridlington

 Murton was a station on the Derwent Valley Light Railway, and half a mile of it remains within the park.
 As well as train rides, you can visit the Yorkshire Museum of Farming.

-There's a dodgy crossing of the A166 Stamford Bridge Road and a bit of path alongside the A1079 Hull Road, then you follow the road to Dunnington.
+Next there's a dodgy crossing of the A166 Stamford Bridge Road and a bit of path alongside the A1079 Hull Road, then you follow the road to Dunnington.

 Dunnington (114.5 Miles)